On 14 June, 2017, there was a huge fire at Grenfell Tower in west London.

-Many people believe that a material used on the outside of the building called cladding played a part in this.
+Some experts believe that a material used as 'cladding' on the outside of the building played a part in this.

 Cladding is used on buildings to help to protect them from the weather and to make them look nicer.

-An investigation is still going on to work out the causes of the fire - and what, if any, role the cladding and other factors played in making the fire spread so quickly.
+A public inquiry started in September 2017 looking into what happened on the night of the fire.
+Part of it will examine the causes - and what, if any, role the cladding and other factors played in making the fire spread so quickly.

 The Grenfell Tower fire led to a UK-wide investigation to find any buildings with similar cladding to that used on Grenfell Tower, to make sure other buildings were safe.

 Towns and cities around the country were told to give details to the government about the cladding used on their tower blocks.

 Many more people who lived in the same area as the tower had to leave their homes, as their buildings had the same cladding as Grenfell Tower, and experts wanted to check that where they lived was safe.